Pranitha19/CLOUD-LEARNING-JOURNEY/README.md

 | Maintenance | Provider-managed             | Organization-managed | Shared                         |
 | Best For    | Fast, cost-effective scaling | High-security needs  | Balanced flexibility & control |

-- Learned what is cloud computing and its benefits

   On-Demand delivery of it resources over the internet with pay-as-you-go pricing.